 For my combination, highly sensitive skin, it didn’t cause irritations or breakouts.

-It provides SPF, but don’t rely exclusively on it, as sunscreen needs re-applying.
-You can read more on the subject here in this blog post with common mistakes we make with our sunscreen.
+It provides SPF, but don’t rely exclusively on it, as sunscreen needs reapplying.
+You can read more on the subject here in this blog post with common mistakes we make with our sunscreen.Â

 Most users love Missha BB cream for:

-the combination of makeup and skincare, coming from the K-beauty world experience
+- the combination of makeup and skincare, coming from the K-beauty world experience

-the glow, the hydration it gives to the complexion
+- the glow, the hydration it gives to the complexion

-the SPF
+- the SPF it contains

 Cons

-I don’t have that many complaints about this product, but still there are a few minor inconveniences to mention.
+I don’t have that many complaints about this product, but still, there are a few minor inconveniences to mention.

 Ingredients